hstrohm/ImageSummarization/README.md

 [Midterm Report](https://github.com/hstrohm/ImageSummarization/blob/master/CS766%20Midterm%20Report.pdf)

-(these sections are all copied from various places as a starting point, and all should be edited)

 ### Introduction
 For our project we decided to preform image summaration, which we define as the process of automatically describing images.
 Verbally describing images and their contents is an easy task for humans, but not necessarily so for computers.
 Both object detection and recognition and the relationships of different objects within a scene can be complex when it comes to image processing.
 Machine Learning has provided a viable solution to the first portion of this task, but the second portion remains difficult.
 We want to design an algorithmic approach that will be able to summarize the contents of a given image.
 This includes recognizing and describing common objects and their relation to other objects within the scene.
 After this, details regarding the objects of focus will also be added to the description.
 These two points will be the basis for the scene summarization with the main focus being the objects and how they relate to others within the scene, while extraneous details such as color and size can be added later.
 One example of this is an image of a human on their cell phone.
 While it’s easy to detect both objects individually, we want to be able to correlate the human with the phone to mean that “the human is using/holding/looking at the phone.”